nvtkaszpir/prusa-connect-camera-script/docs/config.for.camera.mjpg.md

 ```
 <!-- markdownlint-enable line_length -->

-But it is better to use a snapshot instead of stream if available,
+Notice that it is better to use a snapshot instead of stream if available,
 see [here](./config.for.camera.snapshot.md#beagle-camera).